Action Alerts | PMA's newsletter | What's on | Links | How PMA can help you

 dot Support the Steven Wallace Trust Fund for Justice

 The fund was established to help with legal costs and expenses incurred by Steven's family, and to campaign for possible changes to the law and to police procedures - any funds not required for these purposes will be placed in a permanent trust fund for the use of persons finding themselves victims of similar injustices.
+If you wish to make a contribution to the fund, please refer to the updated details on this page.

 "This is not just a Waitara tragedy, it was a national tragedy and one we must never allow to occur again" (from the Wallace Whänau Committee statement, June 2000)